lambdaclass/concrete/ROADMAP.md

 consume the same typed `ObligationCore` records and evidence classifications.

-Execution order: migrate obligation families first, then expression lowering and backend adapters, then policies/reports/prove workspaces as views, then delete duplicate walkers.
+Execution order: migrate obligation families first, then expression lowering and backend adapters, then policies/reports/prove workspaces as temporary views/parity gates, then perform the full model merge and delete the duplicate models/walkers.
+Do not call #14, #15, or #16 architecturally complete merely because a consistency gate passes; they are only complete when #18 has made `ObligationCore` the hub and the old side-channel model is gone.
 Do not move a consumer before the family records it needs exist in the ledger.

 1. Define `ObligationCore` schema v1: stable id, source span, function, obligation kind, expression shape, typed variables, scoped hypotheses,